Photo credit: © Joe McNally

 Bryan Brady II, Charlie Lyons, Daniel Doyle, Ironworkers, Local 40

-Life-sized Polaroid photograph taken by Joe McNally depicting Local 40 Ironworkers, Bryan Brady II, Charlie Lyons, and Daniel Doyle.
+Life-sized Polaroid photograph taken by Joe McNally depicting Local 40 Ironworkers Bryan Brady II, Charlie Lyons, and Daniel Doyle.
 All three men are wearing work clothes, work boots, and hard hats.
-Brady and Lyons have their site credentials around their necks.
+Brady and Lyons wear their site credentials on a lanyard around their necks.

 In an interview with the New York Times published in November 2002, Brooklynite Danny Doyle, depicted on the right, was one of the veteran ironworkers interviewed about those long shifts at the site.
-He attributed his ability to perform the necessary job to teamwork, “banding together and talking each other through the horror.”
+He attributed his ability to perform the necessary job to teamwork: “banding together and talking each other through the horror.”
 Bryan Brady II (left), an ironworker since 1984, worked at the World Trade Center site in both the aftermath of the 1993 bombing and the 9/11 terrorist attacks.
-He was a general foreman at Ground Zero, responsible for overseeing ironworkers from midnight to noon, working in that role until the end of November.
-He continued to work at the site until February and in Summer 2002 returned for a 14-month project to build a new PATH train center.
+He was a general foreman at Ground Zero, responsible for overseeing ironworkers from midnight to noon, working in that role until the end of November 2001.
+He continued to work at the site until February, and in summer 2002, Brady returned for a 14-month project to build a new PATH train center.